andrewaddo/awsbaseline/content/security/IDS and IPS/_index.md

 These are the reasons why you need to implement IDS and IPS for your system:

-* Detect Vulnerability in your EC2 Instances: by monitoring inbound and outbound packets from the EC2 instance, and may evaluate system files for changes
+* ***Detect Vulnerability in your EC2 Instances***: by monitoring inbound and outbound packets from the EC2 instance, and may evaluate system files for changes

-* Protect Your EC2 Instances from Attacks: by having e always-on detection to safeguard your EC2 instances
+* ***Protect Your EC2 Instances from Attacks***: by having e always-on detection to safeguard your EC2 instances

-* Respond to Intrusion or Attacks Against your EC2 Instances: by performing  threat analysts to rapidly assess the nature and extent of incidents and take the proper measures to respond to it
+* ***Respond to Intrusion or Attacks Against your EC2 Instances***: by performing  threat analysts to rapidly assess the nature and extent of incidents and take the proper measures to respond to it

 Here are some [IDS/IPS solutions from AWS Marketplace] (https://aws.amazon.com/marketplace/solutions/infrastructure-software/ids-ips) that you can use and apply for your architecture.